pingcap/docs/develop/dev-guide-sample-application-java.md

 ### Use a Local Cluster

-For more information, see [Deploy a local test cluster](/quick-start-with-tidb.md#deploy-a-local-test-cluster) or [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md) for more information.
+For more information about how to use a local cluster, see [Deploy a local test cluster](/quick-start-with-tidb.md#deploy-a-local-test-cluster) or [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md).

 ## Step 2.
 Get the code